 Databases like MySQL discard fractions of a second, and CamCOPS needs to store millisecond-accuracy timing information.
 Moreover, it is often helpful to work in local time zones.
 Few databases handle this well, and there are no consistent standards for database timezone handling.

 For consistency, therefore, all date and date/time fields are stored as TEXT fields in ISO 8601 format 1, specifically YYYY-MM-DDTHH:mm:ss.SSS+ZZ:ZZ.
 An example is 2013-04-22T14:35:07.381+01:00 – this means 22 April 2013 at 7.381 seconds after 2:35pm in a time zone 1 hour ahead of Coordinated Universal Time (UTC, GMT), such as British Summer Time (+01:00).
 Greater (e.g. microsecond) accuracy is permitted but not generally used.

 There are a few fields that are an exception to this rule and use DATETIME format, but these are only used by the server and are not generally accessible to users.

-Full details are available via the server’s option to view device definition language (DDL, a subset of SQL) for all tables.
+Full details are available via the server’s option to inspect table definitions for all tables.
 These are fully commented, for DDL dialects that support comments (try MySQL).

-Tables beginning with an underscore (_) are private to the server, i.e. data is not uploaded into them.
+Tables beginning with an underscore (_) are private to the server, i.e. data is not uploaded into them from clients.